young, 2.5 mm

 (< 1 to 59 ft).
 It occurs in protected to moderately exposed

 locations, usually near the edges of sand patches or in rubble.
 It is

 nocturnal, burying itself in sand during the day, and lays a white,

 spherical egg mass.
 The eggs hatch in about three days in the

-This species is listed in Severns, 20ll as Atys sp. but recent DNA work suggests that it's in the genus Liloa.
+This species is listed in Severns, 20ll as Atys sp.
+It may or may not remain it's in the genus Liloa, pending further work.
 (Manuel Malaquais, pers. com.)
 Shells

 present in various mixed lots at the Bishop Museum.